nithin-ak/nus-dice-challenge-docker/README.md

 ## IFTTT & WebHooks Flow Chart

-Shows when WebHooks is triggered via IFTTT
+Shows when WebHooks is triggered via IFTTT.

+A latency of 2-10+ sec is expected for IFTTT to trigger.

 ![IFFFT_Webhooks](https://user-images.githubusercontent.com/79146002/205613289-33b6b9f5-2b6d-42e9-a321-913ad88f13dc.svg)